 Aussie comic and actress Rebel Wilson is to sue Bauer Media after claims it made in its stable of women’s magazines “gravely injured her feelings, credit and reputation”.

-The claims surfaced in Bauer titles in May last year after rumours about the actress’s age, education and upbringing began sufacing online.
+The claims surfaced in Bauer titles in May last year after rumours about the actress’ age, education and upbringing began surfacing online.
 Most of the evidence was based on reports from old school friends.
 Bauer this morning released comments on the claims made, which we’ve updated at the bottom of the article.

 Wilson, the star of such comic gems as Bridesmaids, Pitch Perfect and the Stan commercials, claims to be 29; however, former school chums have come out and said that far from the bogan past she advertises, Wilson is in fact 36 and went to a posh Sydney private school.
 The allegations were subsequently reported in Bauer titles.